monkoose/neocodeium/README.md

     -- Portal URL to use (for registering a user and downloading the binary) portal_url = nil,
   },
-  -- Set to `false` to disable showing the number of suggestions label in the line column show_label = true,
+  -- Set to `false` to disable showing the number of suggestions label in the line number column show_label = true,
   -- Set to `true` to enable suggestions debounce debounce = false,